SWH Cougar Tracks 2022-2023

 2022-2023 School Fees will be posted before the end of September

-School fees for the 2022-2023 school year are posted on the PowerSchool Parent Portal.
+School fees for the 2022-2023 school year will be posted on the PowerSchool Parent Portal.
 All fees are due within 30 days of being posted.
 Throughout the year, fees are often added to cover the costs for various activities, such as field trips, extracurricular activities, and late, damaged or lost textbooks.

 To access your fee information, simply log in to the PowerSchool Parent Portal and go to “Student Fees.”
 There you can view fees and pay them online using a credit card.
 Make sure to monitor your child’s account on an ongoing basis.